 Lotus says its 1,973bhp and 1,254 lb ft of torque are good for a 0-62mph time of under three seconds and a top speed of 200mph.
 A mid-mounted battery pack, developed by the Williams Formula 1 team, officially does 250 miles on a full charge.

 Evija owners will be quick at the pump too – charging at a future-proofed 800kW.
 That’s double the speed of ultra-fast public chargers currently being rolled out in the UK.
 In theory, the Evija could recharge from flat in under ten minutes.
-Lotus plans to unveil an electric sports car with more attainable price tag towards the end of 2022.
+Lotus plans to unveil an electric sports car with more attainable price tag towards the end of this year.

 What’s your electric car match?